paul-cvp/dcr-to-tapn/README.md

 To test the script run the ``notebooks_projects/dcrtotapn.ipynb`` jupyter notebook

-The setup has been tested with python version 3.11.0.
+The setup has been tested with python version 3.11.0 with pyenv virtual environments on a linux machine.